Kei74/Zimozi-dotnet-api-assignment/README.md

 ## Endpoints
-All /api/tasks methods require authentication
+All /api/tasks methods require authentication via username. <br>
-Bearer token is obtained from the **/api/login** method To execute requests in SwaggerUI, the bearer token returned is to be pasted after clikcing the `Authorize` button at the top right of the webpage.
+Password verification is not implemented for demo purposes Bearer token is obtained from the **/api/login** method <br>
+To execute requests in SwaggerUI, the bearer token returned is to be pasted after clikcing the `Authorize` button at the top right of the webpage.

 ### Available usernames: